wooio/woo-fullstack-exercise/README.md

 * Use mySQL as you database.

 ## Spec:
 Candidate has a name
-Candidate has multiple tech skills *(from technologies list - can be currently a limited hardcoded list of strings)* Candidate has multiple expectations:
+Candidate has multiple tech skills *(from technologies list - can be currently a limited hardcoded list of strings)*
+Candidate has multiple expectations:
 * Tech stack *(from technologies list)*
 * Salary *(minimum required)*
 * **NTH** - Location - *(from a cities list - can be currently a limited hardcoded list of strings)*
 * More in the future...

 Employer has a name
 Employer has multiple Positions
 Position has a title and:
 * Tech stack - Serves both as required skills and as tech stack to fulfill candidate expectation.
 * Salary *(maximum possible)*
 * **NTH** - Location (from cities list)

-A Process is between a Candidate and Position
+Process is between a Candidate and Position
 Process has the following available statuses:
 * New
 * Accepted